-You will find the interactive electronic Implementers' Resource, with links to resources, tools, and real-world examples on the Shaping health website.
+You will find the interactive electronic Implementer's Resource, with links to resources, tools, and real-world examples on the Shaping health website.

-This Facilitators' Guide is now being pilot tested and an electronic copy of this first edition is available on the Shaping Health website page together with the form to provide online feedback on how you used it, what worked and did not work well, and your suggestions for improvements.
+This Facilitator's Guide is available on the Shaping Health website together with the form to provide online feedback on how you used it, what worked and did not work well, and your suggestions for improvements.